 Understanding Trauma Reenactment

-The long-term effect of unresolved early attachment and traumatic occurrences is reenactments.
+One of the long-term effects of unresolved early attachment and traumatic occurrences is trauma reenactments.
 These reenactments can take many forms, including:

 - Chronic illnesses